-- 1. Define the components which make up the material of interest, including methods for calculating the pure component properties of interest in the system. - 2.
-Define the phases of interest for the application, including equations of state and other phase specific decisions.

-- 3. Choose the set of state variables you wish to use and a reference state for the system. - 4.
+- 1. Choose a base set of units of measurement for the property package. - 2.
+Define the components which make up the material of interest, including methods for calculating the pure component properties of interest in the system. - 3.
+Define the phases of interest for the application, including equations of state and other phase specific decisions. - 4.
+Choose the set of state variables you wish to use and a reference state for the system. - 5.
 (Optional) Define any phase equilibria which occurs in the system and methods associated with calculating this.